dokteurwho/JavaDoop/ShavaDoop.md

 <...>
 une 2
 ```
-* the output will be:
+* the output will be the following:
 ```
 bonne 1
 elle 4